Administration of territory in dynastic China: Gaitu guiliu

 The Ming dynasty continued the Yuan tusi chiefdom system.
 The Ming tusi were categorized into civil and military ranks.
-The civilian tusi were given the titles of Tu Zhifu ("native prefecture"), Tu Zhizhou ("native department") and Tu Zhixian ("native county") according to the size and population of their domains.
+The civilian tusi were given the titles of Tu Zhifu 土知府 ("native prefecture"), Tu Zhizhou 土知州 ("native department") and Tu Zhixian 土知縣 ("native county") according to the size and population of their domains.
 Nominally, they had the same rank as their counterparts in the regular administration system The central government gave more autonomy to those military tusi who controlled areas with fewer Han Chinese people and had underdeveloped infrastructure.
 They pledged loyalty to the Ming emperor but had almost unfettered power within their domains.

-All the native chieftains were nominally subordinate to Pacification Commissioners (Xuanfushi, Xuanweishi, Anfushi).
+All the native chieftains were nominally subordinate to Pacification Commissioners (Xuanfushi, Xuanweishi, Anfushi 宣撫使, 宣慰使, 安撫使).
 The Pacification Commissioners were also native chieftains who received their title from the Ming court.
 As a way of checking their power, Pacification Commissioners were put under the supervision of the Ministry of War.

 Throughout its 276-year history, the Ming dynasty bestowed a total of 1608 tusi titles, 960 of which were military-rank and 648 were civilian-rank, the majority of which were in Yunnan, Guizhou and Sichuan.
 In Tibet, Qinghai and Sichuan, the Ming court sometimes gave both tusi titles and religious titles to leaders.
 As a result, those tusi had double identities.
 They played both the role of political leaders and religious leaders within their domains.
 For example, during the reign of the Yongle Emperor, the leader of the Jinchuan monastery assisted the Ming army in a battle against the Mongols.
 The leader was later given the title Yanhua Chanshi (演化禅师), or "Evolved Chan Master", and the power to rule 15 villages as his domain as a reward.